bendoesdata/folium-demo/README.md

 # folium-demo
-Jupyter Notebook that uses Folium library to visualise data from data.world on Leaflet maps.
+Demo Jupyter Notebook that uses Folium library to visualise London cycling data on Leaflet maps.
+Data is accessed through the data.world API.